 With these points in mind, it is crucial to develop detailed buyer personas that highlight any barriers that could prevent a final purchase during their drawn-out buyer’s journey.
 With buyer personas, you will be able to create content that convinces your prospective buyer of your brand’s value and helps them get other stakeholders on board to ultimately close the deal.

 When conducting your own buyer persona development exercise, remember these seven tips:

-- First identify the industry and/or types of businesses you’re targeting, and then determine the key decision makers who will ultimately make the decision to invest in your product or service.
+- First identify the industry and/or types of businesses you’re targeting, and then determine the key decision makers with purchase power.
 Gather information on them.
-Start with interviewing members of your internal sales and business development team for their perspective—they can be a trove of anecdotal data.
-Next, you should also gather social media or customer service data specific to these industries or business types, and research comparable and opposing brands.
+Start by interviewing members of your internal sales and business development team for their perspective—they can be a trove of anecdotal data.
+Next, you can gather social media or customer service data specific to the industries or business types you’re targeting, and research comparable and opposing brands.
 Social listening is also a great way to gather further data and anecdotal evidence.
 By gauging the conversation around your brand and brand category, you can develop a better understanding of the wants and needs of those in your audience and the questions they have that are relevant to your product, service, or industry.

 - Stay focused on the segment of your target audience that generates the most revenue, as this will help you direct your efforts to where it will have the greatest impact.
 If multiple audience segments comprise your top revenue-generators, don’t worry about choosing just one.
 You can always develop multiple personas to represent your key players.

 - When researching your personas, ask yourself the following questions:

 - Where do my target businesses operate?

 - What do I know about that region(s)?

 - Where do the decision makers in my audience live?

 - What work responsibilities do those decision makers have?